-You’ve always looked for genuine ways to help out your readers however you can.
+You’ve always looked for genuine ways to help your readers out however you can.

 You’ve become a bit of an authority figure when it comes to your subject matter.
 That’s pretty cool, right?

-You know how to communicate and engage with your readers, better than anyone else.You know how to communicate and engage with your audience better than anyone else #outsourcingClick To Tweet
+You simply know how to communicate and engage with your readers better than anyone else.

 Shall we?
 Yes, why not!
 Let’s dive into each one of these in more detail.